 Outline.
 You have explained why you think the research is worthwhile and how it fits in with existing research; you should now explore how you will actually approach the task.
 In this section of your academic proposal, you need to outline your proposed approach and include an overview of the costs, resources, and time needed to complete your work.

-Organizing your academic proposal
+Organizing your proposal

 - Allow sufficient time.
 One of the biggest mistakes people make when preparing a research proposal is to try and put it together as quickly as possible.
 You need to remember that, at this juncture, your research proposal is more important than the research itself; if the proposal is not accepted then there will be no research.
 Take time to research and gather materials, read the materials and write the proposal.
 Never underestimate how long all this will take.
+Leave sufficient time for editing and proofreading the proposal.
+See our guide to is academic editing cheating? for more information.

 - Show that you are confident that the research will be successful by using positive language throughout.